notrabs/RRCG/README.md

     return RandomInt(1, 2);
 }
 ```
-If and Execution Switches are fully supported.
-A `throw` statement ends a branch of execution if you want to model error cases. (returns are in the works)
+"If" and Execution Switches are fully supported.
+A `throw` statement ends a branch of execution.
 ```c#
 public void ExampleCircuit()
 {